-2.2.1 GMI Chemistry option
+15 2.2.1 GMI chemistry option

-GEOSCCM integrates the chemistry mechanism of the Global Modeling Initiative (GMI) CTM (Duncan et al., 2007b; Strahan et al., 2007) into the GEOS-5 Atmospheric GCM (AGCM).
+GEOSCCM integrates the chemistry mechanism of the Global Modeling Initiative (GMI) CTM (Duncan et al., 2007b; Strahan et al., 2007) into the GEOS-5 AGCM.
 The GMI chemistry includes a comprehensive mechanism of tropospheric and stratospheric chemistry, including 117 species and over 400 reactions.
 The reference simulation for this study, hereafter called RefGMI, is the year 2000 timeslice simulation conducted for the ACCMIP intercomparison.
 The configuration of the ACCMIP simulations is described in Lamarque et al. (2013).
 The biases in CO and methane lifetime seen in the GEOSCCM simulation are similar to those seen in the ACCMIP multi-model mean (Naik et al., 2013).
-Consequently, our analyses of bias in the GEOSCCM are likely applicable to other CCMs as well.
-We use the GMI chemistry option to quantify the impact of changes in CO emissions on methane, OH, and ozone.
+Consequently, our analyses of bias in the GEOSCCM are likely applicable to other chemistry climate models as well.